Cannabis Regulatory Commission (CRC) Chair Diana Houenou is eager to begin establishing cannabis regulations.

 She did note that while she was the ACLU’s lobbyist, they advocated for homegrow.
 Houenou acknowledged it’s a hotly debated issue.

-On the 21-month delay since the signing of the Jake Honig Act in July 2019, which provided for the CRC and its launch, she said, “I can’t comment on the delay,” she said.
+On the 21-month delay since the signing of the Jake Honig Act in July 2019, which provided for the Cannabis Regulatory Commission and its launch, she said, “I can’t comment on the delay.”

-“Building the infrastructure isn’t easy, and the pandemic slowed down a lot of government operations and put a lot of high priorities on the back burner, so we could respond to the public health crisis,” Houenou said.
+“Building the infrastructure isn’t easy.
+The pandemic slowed down a lot of government operations and put a lot of high priorities on the back burner, so we could respond to the public health crisis,” Houenou said.

 “I’m glad we’re here and looking forward to all the great work the Commission is going go to do.”